On the derived functors of destabilization at odd primes: Introduction

 At the prime two, Singer constructed functorial chain complexes with homology calculating the derived functors of iterated loop functors \cite{singer_loops_II}; these can be used to construct chain complexes for calculating the functors $\destab_s$ (cf. Goerss \cite{goerss}, who works with homology).
 Lannes and Zarati \cite{lannes_zarati_deriv_destab} gave an independent approach at the prime two, calculating the derived functors $\destab_s (\Sigma^{-t}M)$ where $M$ is an unstable module and $t \leq s$.

-Both approaches depend upon the relationship between the Steenrod algebra and the Dickson invariants, the algebra of invariants of the cohomology $H^* (BV_s)$ of a rank $s$ elementary abelian $p$-group $V_s$ under the action of the general linear group $GL_s$ (as $s$ varies).
-For odd primes, this relationship is slightly more subtle and is explained by the results of Mui \cite{mui_mod_invt_symm} in terms of an explicit subalgebra of the invariants $H^* (BV_s) ^{\sltilde_s}$, where $\sltilde_s$ is an index two subgroup of $GL_s$ containing the special linear group.
+Both approaches depend upon the relationship between the Steenrod algebra and the Dickson invariants $H^*(BV_s)^{GL_s}$ (the algebra of invariants of the cohomology $H^* (BV_s)$ of a rank $s$ elementary abelian $2$-group $V_s$ under the action of the general linear group $GL_s$) for varying $s$.
+For odd primes, this relationship is more subtle and is explained by the results of M{\`u}i \cite{mui_mod_invt_symm} in terms of an explicit subalgebra of the invariants $H^* (BV_s) ^{\sltilde_s}$, where $\sltilde_s$ is an index two subgroup of $GL_s$ containing the special linear group.

 The purpose of this paper is to give a construction of a functorial chain complex to calculate the derived functors of destabilization for odd primes.
-This unifies and builds upon results in the literature: the derived functors of iterated loop functors at odd primes were studied by Li in his thesis \cite{li_these} and, in joint work with Singer \cite{li_singer}, a chain complex for calculating the homology of the Steenrod algebra was given; Hung and Sum \cite{hung_sum} modified and generalized to odd primes the approach of Singer \cite{singer_invt_lambda}, leading to an invariant-theoretic description of the Lambda algebra at odd primes.
-Correspondingly, Zarati generalized the approach of \cite{lannes_zarati_deriv_destab} to the odd primary case.
+This unifies and builds upon results in the literature: the derived functors of iterated loop functors at odd primes were studied by Li in his thesis \cite{li_these} and, in joint work with Singer \cite{li_singer}, he gave a chain complex for calculating the homology of the Steenrod algebra; Hung and Sum \cite{hung_sum} modified and generalized to odd primes the approach of Singer \cite{singer_invt_lambda}, leading to an invariant-theoretic description of the Lambda algebra at odd primes; Zarati generalized his work with Lannes \cite{lannes_zarati_deriv_destab} to the odd primary case.

 The methods of this paper use a generalization of Zarati's constructions to all $\cala$-modules, drawing on the observations of Hung and Sum, which are based on ideas going back to Singer and Miller.
 Writing $\chcx_{\geq 0} \amod$ for the abelian category of homological chain complexes (in non-negative degrees), the main result is the following: